apache/commons-rdf/README.md

 Working repository for experimenting with idea of providing a common library for [RDF 1.1](http://www.w3.org/TR/rdf11-concepts/) that could be implemented by the upcoming versions of the main Java toolkits ([Jena](http://jena.apache.org) 3.0 and [Sesame](http://openrdf.callimachus.net) 4.0) as well as wrappers for other JVM languages ([Banana RDF](https://github.com/w3c/banana-rdf) and so on).

 The main motivation behind this simple library is revise an historical incompatibility issue.
-This library does not pretend to be a generic api wrapping those libraries, but a set of interfaces for the RDF 1.1 concepts.
-In the initial phase just about a subset of the core concepts defined by RDF-1.1 (URI/IRI, Resource, Blank Node, Literal, Triple, Quad, etc).
-In a future phase we may define interfaces for Graphs and Datasets.
+This library does not pretend to be a generic api wrapping those libraries, but a set of interfaces for the RDF 1.1 concepts that can be used to expose common RDF-1.1 concepts using common Java interfaces.
+In the initial phase commons-rdf is focused on a subset of the core concepts defined by RDF-1.1 (URI/IRI, Blank Node, Literal, Triple, and Graph).
+In particular, commons RDF aims to provide a type-safe, non-general API that covers RDF 1.1.
+In a future phase we may define interfaces for Datasets and Quads.

 ## Status